mcohen01/node-quickbooks/README.md

 <a name="deletePurchaseOrder" />
 #### deletePurchaseOrder(idOrEntity, callback)

-Deletes the PurchaseOrder from Quickbooks
+Deletes the PurchaseOrder from QuickBooks

 __Arguments__